National Lacrosse League: Season and playoffs

 Each team in the NLL plays eighteen games during the regular season, nine each at home and away.
 The league has one standings table for its 14 teams.
 NLL games are typically played on Fridays, Saturdays, and Sundays while some weekends see teams play twice.

 The regular season begins in December and ends in April.
 Starting in 2018, the league announced that the playoffs would be expanded to eight teams to accommodate expansion.

 Beginning with the 2024 season, the playoffs feature the top 8 teams in the standings.
 The first round is single-elimination, and the Conference Finals and Championship rounds are best-of-three.

 Players

-Most NLL players have full-time jobs off the floor, such as former Buffalo Bandits player John Tavares, a high school teacher in Mississauga, Ontario.
+Most NLL players have full-time jobs off the floor, such as former Buffalo Bandits player John Tavares, who is a high school teacher in Mississauga, Ontario.

-Although seven of the fourteen teams are based in the U.S., less than 7% of players are American.
+Although six of the thirteen teams are based in the U.S., less than 7% of players are American.
 Approximately 83% are Canadian and 10% are Haudenosaunee, from either Canada or the U.S.